 - a.
 Nine faculty members with voting privileges serve staggered three year appointments.
 Five members will be appointed by the Executive Committee of the Academic Senate; four members will be appointed by the Office of Academic Affairs.
 Staggered terms are intended to insure that in any given year approximately two thirds of the Assessment Committee members have had previous experience on the Committee. - b.
 One student representative appointed by the Student Council when possible. - c.
 The Assessment Committee membership will include representation from all campus Schools and Divisions.
 Members will be appointed from diverse campus units (departments, units and library) in order to best represent the campus make-up.
 Additionally one person from a co-curricular area will also be included on the committee.
+The committee may invite one additional person from a co-curricular area to join the committee.
 The Assessment Committee shall include two non-voting ex officio members, the Institutional Researcher and the Campus Coordinator for assessment, both of whom will represent the Vice Chancellor for Academic Affairs.